eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-react/README.md

 require 'isomorfeus-react'
 ```
 ## Usage
-Because isomorfeus-react follows closely the React principles/implementation/API and Documentation, most things of the official React Documentation
+Because isomorfeus-react follows closely the React principles/implementation/API and Documentation, most things of the official React documentation
 apply, but in the Ruby way, see:
 - https://reactjs.org/docs/getting-started.html